 - ORAL LANGUAGE – Every once in a while, I like to give an assignment for a 3-5 minute speech (on a topic of own choice or based on a topic within their history or science topics).
 I encourage the use of visuals; perhaps the student might make a complimentary poster, dress in costume, or use a puppet or visual aid.
 Designing a slide presentation is also possible, since that also helps them to practice useful computer skills.
 Vocal music is frequent in our home outside of “school hours” but such could also be included as relating to speech skills (e.g. clarity, accents, syllabication, voice strength).
 These oral presentation skills can be very helpful in their future work and ministry opportunities.
 And they can have fun with these presentations too!

 - COMMUNICATION – Related to oral language skills is the idea of teaching students how to be effective teachers and communicators.
 A favourite resource for this (which can take a few weeks to go through and discuss) is “Teaching to Change Lives” by Dr. Howard Hendricks.
-(We found an old video series online and so used that to supplement the book.
-But the book by itself is also excellent!!!)
+(There is a DVD series available here or here that supplements the book; this series is good too.
+But the book by itself is also excellent!)
 Again, this is a fun and practical English skill to learn in the teen years!
 And it can help people learn how to be better spouses and parents too! 😊😊

 - MEDIA STUDIES – There have been various assignments over the years… Example 1 – a student researched the history and influence of radio in worldwide evangelism.
 Example 2 – a student learned about social media advantages and disadvantages and watched as I read through the fine print of setting up an account.
 Example 3 – a student could learn more about a favourite comic strip artist/author or compilation of humorous sayings, noting the puns and double-meanings.
 Example 4 – a pair of students used simple recording equipment to record friends and family for a Christmas audio CD, edited it on the computer, created the cover with credits, understood permissions/copyright issues, communicated with all involved.
 The time spent on such a project I feel is worthy of counting it as part of an English course.